Last updated: July 3, 2022

 And do Create then choose the partition to save.

-Find your disk size using your disk or check the disk properties for your operating system.
-For month it will be C: / (Disk / dev / sda).
+Find out by your disk size or check the disk properties on your operating system.
+For months it will be C:/ (Disk /dev/sda).

 Step 2: select the partition to clone

 At this point, it offers me the partitions of the disk.
-Nothing to do with Swap, I directly select the Windows 10 partition, the one with the largest size (Size).
+Nothing to do with the Swap, I select the partition directly Windows 10, the one with the largest size (Size).
 And I select Image Creation.
 I validate by pressing the Enter key on my keyboard.

-You will then have to choose the location where you will store this disk image.
+You will then need to choose the location where you will store this disk image.

-Use the right / left arrows to navigate in the directories and press C when everything is OK.
+Use the right/left arrows to navigate through directories and press C when everything is OK.
 The image will be copied.

 If the software crashes, it will resume where it was.
 The process took almost 20 minutes for a 20 GB hard drive.
 There it's finished.
 I could clone my hard drive et image.dd is on my backup drive.